All Episodes

 Did anybody, did any newspaper do a parody front section or editorial page section on why the Democrats must stop Obama?

-I'm sorry, as I continue to compare Trump, Cruz, whoever might end up being nominated by the GOP.
+I'm sorry as I continue to compare Trump, Cruz, whoever might end up being nominated by the GOP.

-By any stretch, not compared.
+Not the problem by any stretch, not compared.

 We've got seven years of evidence that we are living.

-We are in the midst of a conceived and executed plan to transform this country politically, socially, culturally, and essentially turn it upside down.
+We are in the midst of a conceived and executed plan to transform this country politically, socially, culturally, and essentially turn it upside down and essentially take every element responsible for this country's greatness and diminish it.

 If you want to boil Obama down to his essence, that's it.

-Take every instance, every aspect of what makes and has made America great, and ruin it.
+Take every instance, every aspect of what makes and has made America great and ruin it and replace it with the people Obama thinks have been the victims of all of this whatever he thinks it is.

-Unfairness, bigotry, racism, sexism, homophobia, trickle-down economics, world's policeman, whatever the hell it is, but I can tell you it's practically everything.
+Unfairness, bigotry, racism, sexism, homophobia, trickle-down economics, world's policemen, whatever the hell it is.

-Everything that has made this country great from our founding on, every institution, every tradition, has been under assault for seven years.
+Everything that has made this country great from our founding on, every institution, every tradition has been under assault for seven years.

 It continues to be under assault.

-Over this whole Hillary Clinton incident, not to Mention the IRS being used as a political agent by this administration to harm the prospects of political opponents.
+Now, the rule of law is clearly in Obama's crosshairs over this whole Hillary Clinton incident, not to mention the IRS being used as a political agent by this administration to harm the prospects of political opponents.

 There is an all-out assault on the things that have made this country great.